matter-labs/zksync-lite-docs/docs/zkevm/README.md

 **1) ZK Rollup vs Sidechains**

-ZK rollups provide the same level of security as L1 itself, but at higher costs (roughly 1/50th of the costs of L1).
+ZK rollups provide the same level of security as L1 itself, but at lower costs (roughly 1/50th of the costs of L1).
 Sidechains, on the other hand, depend on the honest majority assumptions to achieve much lower fees.

 **2) zkPorter vs Sidechains**